 - The slogan version of the philosophical views are:

 - Time-relative interest account (TRIA): prioritise older children over infants.

 - Epicureanism: prioritise living well, not living long

 Support further research

-We have a pipeline of other promising interventions to analyse, but we cannot do this without the financial support of our donors.
+We have a pipeline of promising interventions to analyse, but our progress depends on the financial support of our donors.
 If you have any questions, or would like to discuss making a donation, please contact firstname.lastname@example.org.